kyleu/boilerplay/README.md

 First, either create a Postgres role and database named "boilerplay", or change the application.conf to use your existing database.

+You'll either need Node.js available as "node" on the path, or change project/Server.scala's EngineType to Rhino.

 Then,
 ```shell
 $ sbt